schubergphilis/psRemoting/README.md

 Beware: The syntax resembles an UNC path but is not quit the same.

 The computer names used when creating the session(s) must exactly match the names used with Copy-RemoteFile!
-See EXAMPLES and the Examples folder for additional examples and information
+See EXAMPLES.md for additional examples and information